-2.3.7 Payable
+2.2.7 Payables

-Payables include liabilities and accrued expenses owed by the Fund which are unpaid as at the end of the reporting period.
+Payables include liabilities and accrued expenses owing by the Fund which are unpaid as at the end of the reporting period.

-The distribution amount payable to unitholders as at the end of each reporting period is recognized separately in the statement of financial position when unitholders are presently entitled to the distributable income under the Trust Deed.
+The distribution amount payable to unitholders as at the end of each reporting period is recognized separately in the statement of financial position when unitholders are presently entitled to the distributable income under the trust deed.

-2.3.8 Applications and Redemptions
+2.2.8 Applications and redemptions